 "I'm not going to spoil everything."

+Evina's was becoming increasingly frustrated.
 "And why can't you show yourself in your real form?
-I don't want to see you looking like me."
+I don't want to see you look like me."

 Evina closed his eyes.
-"You're nothing like me and I'm not like you."
+"You are nothing like me and I'm not like you."

-The grey one smiled and sighed.
+The gray one smiled and sighed.
 "Why do you see me as the enemy, Evina?"

 "Because you're cruel and sadistic.
 What was that thing about where you tied me to a table and laughed at me in the dark?
 You are obsessed with controlling people, always deciding what you want and how you want it.
 You can't stand it when someone gets in your way."